adobe/aem-modernize-tools/docs/_pages/v2-changes.md

 In the previous release of the Modernization there existed a _Structure_ rewrite rule to convert a Paragraph System (parsys) component to a Responsive Grid component.
 This feature has been removed from v2.0 of the tools.

-This was done as using th Responsive Grid directly in a project is considered an anti-pattern.
+This was done as using the Responsive Grid directly in a project is considered an anti-pattern.
 Instead, teams should use a Container Core Component proxy.
 There is an example rule for accomplishing this documented on the [Component Converter details]({{ site.baseurl }}/pages/component/details.html) page.